barjin/wbr/docs/wbr-interpret/waw_definition.md

 ## The Where Clause
 The Where clause describes a **condition** required for the respective What clause to be executed.

-> In the basic version without the  "state/metaprogramming" part (more later), we can count with the Markov assumption, i.e. the Where clause always depends only on the current browser state and its "applicability" can be evaluated statically, knowing only the browser's state at the given point.
+> In the basic version without the state persistence (more later), we can count with the Markov assumption, i.e. the Where clause always depends only on the current browser state and its "applicability" can be evaluated statically, knowing only the browser's state at the given point.
 For this reason, the workflow can be executed on different tabs in parallel (any popup window open from the first passed page is processed as well).

 ### Where conditions - The Basics
 The `where` clause is an object with various keys.
 As of now, only three keys are recognized: